rbisschops/homeassistant/README.md

 * [Home Assistant](https://home-assistant.io/), home automation solution running as HASS.io version.

 Home assistant add-ons:
-* [Mosquitto](https://mosquitto.org/), my favourite MQTT Broker.
-Used for exchanging data between a lot of applications and from the outside world (through the reverse proxy).
-* [ESPHome](https://esphome.io/), for connecting all kinds of sensors to Home Assistant.
+* [ESPHome](https://esphome.io/), used for connecting all kinds of sensors to Home Assistant.
 Intend to add a lot of ESP32 based sensors with this (for example for Bluetooth devices)
 * [Node-RED](https://nodered.org), flow based programming, an intuitive addition to both Home Assistant and Domoticz (or any other home automation system).

 Stand alone containers:
+* [Mosquitto](https://mosquitto.org/), my favourite MQTT Broker.
+Used for exchanging data between a lot of applications and from the outside world (through the reverse proxy).
 * [Zigbee2MQTT](https://koenkk.github.io/zigbee2mqtt/), great development for getting rid of most of the proprietary bridges.
 I use it for all my ZigBee devices except for Hue.
 * [InfluxDB](https://www.influxdata.com/), a time series database.
 Installed, tested but not used yet.
 * [Grafana](https://grafana.com/), analytics and monitoring.
 Installed, tested but not used yet.
 * [Traefik](https://traefik.io/), reverse proxy for secure access from the outside world.
 * [Unifi Controller](https://www.ui.com/), for managing my Ubiquiti Access points.
 * [Portainer](https://www.portainer.io/), makes managing my Docker containers easy.

-Some application are still running on the old laptop server.
-I will move everything to the server PC.
-Docker and hass.io will make this simple.
+* [Domoticz](https://www.domoticz.com/), running as a legacy solution for collecting the data of the MySensors watermeter.

 Standalone solutions
 A number of solutions have their own hardware, mostly raspberry Pi's:
-* [Domoticz](https://www.domoticz.com/), running on two Raspberry Pi’s in master/slave configuration.
-The master will retire when everything is migrated to Home Assistant (mainly the RFXtrx and the CoCo hardware).
-The slave will stay as it is logging the smart meter data.
+* [Domoticz](https://www.domoticz.com/), running on a Raspberry Pi.
+This Domoticz instance will retire when everything is migrated to Home Assistant (mainly the RFXtrx and the CoCo hardware).
 * [HA Bridge](https://www.bwssystems.com/#), running an emulated Hue bridge.
 I use it for connecting my Amazon Alexa Echo-dot to Home Assistant.
 * [MySensors gateway](https://www.mysensors.org/), The gateway for the MySensors devices around the house.
 Running on a Raspberry Pi.
+* [DSMR Reader](https://dsmr-reader.readthedocs.io/nl/v3/), Application for monitoring the energy usage in the use.
+Connects to Homeassistant for displaying the daily usage.

 # [Home Assistant](#home-assistant)

 Home Assistant and Domoticz are running in parallel at the moment.
 I spent quite some time to get the two working together.
 Home Assistant is the main home automation application.

-**I regularly update my configuration files as my Home server is still heavily under development.**
+**I regularly update my configuration files as my Home server is still under development.**

 ## Home Assistant setup